aditiohri/twemoji-tic-tac-toe/README.md

 TO DO
-* refactor code to build and destroy game board with document fragment + replace children
 * refactor code to use browserify instead of modules
 * create a User Story section following the README template I created for myself in GA